 - radioactive isotopes

 You save and run the report.
-The results tell you how prevalent these terms are syntactically represented in the data set.
+The results tell you how prevalent these terms are in the data set.
 You now have a better idea of what lies ahead.

 Use the following guidelines to ensure that your search terms report properly highlights the required terms:

 - Define a saved search using conditions that return the required group of documents for the Searchable Set.
 Persistent highlighting applies only to documents in the searchable set.
-If you include a relational group, Relativity only counts the related items in the searchable set.
+Relativity also only counts hits that fall within the searchable set.
+Related items not included in the searchable set will not be searched for search terms.

 - Select Report and Tag in the Type radio button list for the report.
 If you don't select this option, then a multiple object field isn't created for the search terms report.
 If this field isn't created you can't select it in the Highlight Fields option when creating a persistent highlights set.
 See Persistent highlight sets.